vippsas/vipps-developers/vipps-getting-started.md

 | `403 Forbidden`    | Authentication ok, but credentials lacks authorization. |
 | `500 Server Error` | An internal Vipps problem.                              |

-*Note:* Vipps-Subscription-Key was previously called Ocp-Apim-Subscription-Key.
-The legacy name Ocp-Apim-Subscription-Key must still be used in request headers.
+**Please note:** `Vipps-Subscription-Key` was previously called `Ocp-Apim-Subscription-Key`.
+The legacy name `Ocp-Apim-Subscription-Key` must still be used in request headers.
+We will at some point phase out the old name completely, but it is not trivial and will take some time.

-## Your first Vipps API request

-We reccomend getting familiar with the Vipps APIs using Postman.
-We have a guide, complete with resources for all Vipps APIs available [here](https://github.com/vippsas/vipps-developers/blob/master/postman-guide.md)
+## Questions?

 We're always happy to help with code or other questions you might have!
 Please create an [issue](https://github.com/vippsas/vipps-developers/issues),